 ► Post a schedule of all suite members’ exams in the suite’s common room or hallway.

-► Remember and observe quiet hours (after 11 PM during the reading and exam periods).
+► Remember and observe quiet hours (24/7 during the reading and exam periods).
 If you’re easily distracted, try studying earlier: mornings are always a quiet time to get work done.

-► Suggested “awakeners” while studying: drinking water (dehydration is a major cause of fatigue), chewing gum, going for a walk, taking short breaks, changing chairs, splashing cold water on your face, and dancing to Betty Who (though not all at once).
+► Suggested “awakeners” while studying: drinking water (dehydration is a major cause of fatigue), chewing gum, going for a walk, taking short breaks, changing chairs, splashing cold water on your face, and dancing to JoJo (though not all at once).
 Or leave the room.
 Stretch.
 Do Zumba.
 If you see us outside with our cute pup, Lulu, come play with her!
-But beware caffeine, which can backfire and inhibit much-needed sleep.
+But stick with canine-induced endorphin boosts.
+Beware caffeine and other stimulants, which can backfire and inhibit much-needed sleep.

 ► Be nice to yourself!
 Exams and grades do not measure you as a person.
 Each course is only about 1/36 of your entire Yale career.
-If things didn’t go as well as you’d hoped this term, talk with me at the beginning of next term, so that we can discuss strategies to help you do better next term.
+If things didn’t go as well as you’d hoped this term, seek out help at the beginning of next term so you can discuss strategies to help you do better next term.

 Finally: If you find yourself in any kind of trouble relative to the submission of work or the taking of exams, let me know right away.
 Doing so is evidence of your attentiveness to basic proprieties, and is sometimes a crucial factor in determining an equitable remedy.